Writer: Jeff Shoemaker

 Small Space Viticulture

-MEMBERS ONLYAlthough the best part of visiting a winery is the wine, I have to admit I love spending time in or near the actual vineyard.
-A vineyard in full leaf with beautiful juicy grapes hanging about can be a very cool place to relax.
-I am also intrigued by how vineyards develop, particularly when green-space
+Although the best part of visiting a winery is the wine, I have to admit I love spending time in or near the actual vineyard.
+A vineyard in full leaf with beautiful

 Let’s Bottle!